Mon-Fri 9:00 - 17:00

 • They come into effect upon the testator’s death.

-• Wills are typically subject to probate, a legal process that validates the Will and oversees its administration in court.
+• Wills are typically subject to probate, a legal process that validates the will and oversees its administration in court.

 What is a Trust?

-A Trust is a legal arrangement where a person (the grantor or settlor) transfers their assets into a Trust, which a trustee manages.
-The trustee holds and administers the assets on behalf of the beneficiaries according to the terms specified in the Trust document.
+A trust is a legal arrangement where a person (the grantor or settlor) transfers their assets into a trust, which a trustee manages.
+The trustee holds and administers the assets on behalf of the beneficiaries according to the terms specified in the trust document.

 The Function of a Trust